javiercarpede7-bot/SDF01-2025/README.md

 - 💡 I'm currently learning **GitHub and version control** before diving into coding
 - 🎓 Soon, I'll be exploring **HTML, CSS, and JavaScript**!
 - 🤖 I love problem-solving and working on creative projects.
-- 🔥 Looking forward to building my first real-world application.
+- 🔥 Looking forward to building a real-world application.

 ---